JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

 Then, the memories fell into place and wicked clarity slapped me mercilessly across the face.
 I could see *all* the moments flashing before my eyes.

 *The flares of color sparkling the inside of the club.
 Shadowed figures in the dark.
 Then, the distinct sound of shots being fired erupted.
 Chaos followed.
 Thumps were heard all around as bodies fell to the floor one by one.
 His body was one of them.
-I screamed out at him but was silence by the screeches of pain and terror that filled the room.
+I screamed out at him but was silenced by the screeches of pain and terror that filled the room.
 Sirens.
 Blood.
 His body covered in crimson.*

 Even though the blood was washed away from my palms, it still felt present; the dried blood embedded into the creases of them and the stain that had dried roughly on my sweater.
 Not long after, the sickening metallic scent of blood was bitterly pungent in my nostrils, making me shiver in disgust and misery.
 It was strong enough to make my back hit the wall.
 But I decided to just slide down with my fists clenched hard, a weak attempt to keep the tremors at bay.

 Then I heard footsteps.
 Someone was coming towards me and the idea made my body seize up in anxiety.
 But after hearing the sound of my name from a familiar voice, my shoulders easily slumped back down against the wall.

 Charlie had frantically rushed out the door, eyes searching desperately until his gaze landed directly on me.
 I could see the relief wash over his worried expression as he made his way over and took a seat next to me.
-He didn’t say anything for a few moments, yet I didn't mind; having company was surprisingly comforting.
+He didn’t say anything for a few moments.
+Yet I didn't mind, having company was surprisingly comforting.

 But then I felt movement and soon after, he was hugging me in a tight embrace.
-The sole ndication of him crying was the silent tears falling onto my arm.
+The sole indication of him crying was the silent tears falling onto my arm.

 I could only bite the inside of my cheek tightly, trying to stop the fresh tears that were prickling around my eyes.
-Then I let out a cracked whisper, “This is really happening isn’t it?
+Then I let out a cracked whisper, “this is really happening, isn’t it?
 He’s actually gone.”

 He just leaned his head on mine and hugged me tighter.
 And instead of answering he just whispered, “We’re going to be okay.”